abarker/abarker.github.io/content/understanding_python_imports.rst

    \substack{\textrm{directory subtrees where each} \\
    \textrm{directory has an}\; \texttt{__init__.py}\; \textrm{file}} \;\Longrightarrow\; \textrm{python packages} \\

 A file containing Python code is always a module and vice versa.
-Such files usually have names ending with the `.py` extension.
+The filename of a module should end with the `.py` extension.
+The name of a Python module is the same as the filename without the `.py` extension (except for modules run directly as scripts, which are generally not imported and are always named `__main__`, see `Section 5 <section5_>`_).
 All Python programs are composed of one or more modules.
-The name of a Python module is the same as the filename without the `.py` extension.

 **Packages** are collections of modules organized in a certain way: